Midstream HVAC and Water Heating Program

 Are contractors required to pass-through incentives to the end-use customer?

 End-use residential customers are aware of the specific incentive amount and the Program has informed them to expect this incentive from contractors for qualifying equipment.
 Please refer to the most recent program incentive tables for pass-through values.
 It is very highly encouraged that you pass-through midstream rebates as an incentive to end-use customers.
-For Efficiency Boost and manufactured home customers, it is required that the midstream rebate get passed through to the customer.

 However, the spiff is intended for the contractor and does not need to be passed through.
 All spiff amounts and details can be found on the contractor incentive table available on this site.